-As students leave their dorms for vacations, many universities and colleges will open these dorms to travelers at an affordable rate.
+As students leave their dorms for vacations, many universities, and colleges will open these dorms to travelers at an affordable rate.
 It allows you to save money while exploring a university from a student’s perspective.

-You can find university or college rooms available for travelers on a website like University-Rooms.com.
+Find university or college rooms available for travelers on a website like University-Rooms.com.